antarcticrainforest/raincoat-takehome-science/README.md

 visualize and interact with the calculated wind profiles.
 The notebook contains interactive widgets for inspecting the data and performing additional analysis.

+An example notebook can be found in [notebooks/windfield.ipynb]